rgb-archive/spec/01-rgb.md

 Notes on output structure:
 * Zero length for the list of outputs is used to indicate [proof of burn](#proof-of-burn)
-* The amount field in the last triplet for each asset type can be omitted, the amount in it is automatically deduced as `sum(inputs) - sum(outputs)` for the given asset type.
+* The amount field in the last tansfer tuple for each asset type MUST BE omitted and MUST BE automatically deduced as `sum(inputs) - sum(outputs)` for the given asset type.
 This allows do avoid situations where `sum(inputs) > sum(outputs)` and  saves storage space.

 The proof MUST be considered invalid as a whole if `sum(inputs) < sum(outputs)` for any of the assets transfered by the proof.